CK-Digital55/Costco-Membership-Growth/README.md

 - Evaluation: Evaluate the model's performance.
 - Prediction: Use the model to make future predictions.

-## Let's start with the Data Preparation step.
+7. ## Let's start with the Data Preparation step.
 I'll combine the data from the two relevant Excel files— one containing the number of paid Costco members worldwide and the other containing the total number of Costco card holders worldwide.
 This will give us a more comprehensive view of membership growth

-## It appears that the columns are not properly labeled, likely due to the way the Excel sheets were read.
+*It appears that the columns are not properly labeled, likely due to the way the Excel sheets were read.
 I'll clean up these datasets by appropriately renaming the columns and dropping any unnecessary ones.
-Then, we can proceed with the data merging and analysis.
+Then, we can proceed with the data merging and analysis.*

-# Now we have a cleaned and merged dataset that contains the following information:
+8. ## Now we have a cleaned and merged dataset that contains the following information:

 - Year: The year of the data
 - Paid_Memberships_Millions: The number of paid Costco memberships worldwide, in millions
 - Total_Memberships_Millions: The total number of Costco card holders worldwide, in millions

-## With this dataset in hand, we can proceed to the Exploratory Data Analysis (EDA) step.
+9. ## With this dataset in hand, we can proceed to the Exploratory Data Analysis (EDA) step.
 Here, we'll visualize the data to identify trends and patterns that can inform our predictive model.

-## Set the style for the visualizations

-## Create subplots

-## Plot for Paid Memberships

-## Plot for Total Memberships

-## Set the style for the visualizations
+10. ## Set the style for the visualizations

-## Create subplots
+11. ## Create subplots

-## Plot for Paid Memberships
+12. ## Plot for Paid Memberships

-## Plot for Total Memberships
+13. ## Plot for Total Memberships

-## *The line plots above showcase the growth trends for both paid and total memberships at Costco from 2015 to 2022:*
+14. ## *The line plots above showcase the growth trends for both paid and total memberships at Costco from 2015 to 2022:*

 - Growth of Paid Memberships Worldwide: There is a steady upward trend in the number of paid memberships.
 The growth seems to be fairly consistent over the years.